-Business registration in Delaware is one of the best options if you want to register an LLC in the United States.
-A company that operates out of state can pay no income or gross receipts tax.
+Business registration in Delaware is one of the best options for registering an LLC in the United States.
+A company that operates out of state must not pay income or gross receipts tax.
 Delaware does not impose fees on intangible income, and the price for government services is lower than in many U.S. states.

 Delaware's business advantages

-- An organization can have a simplified structure, meaning one person can be both an owner, shareholder, and director.
+- An organization can have a simplified structure, meaning one person can simultaneously be an owner, shareholder, and director.

-- The owners, directors do not have to be local residents.
+- The owners and directors do not have to be residents.

-- If the LLC does not operate in Delaware, you may not have to file an annual report.
+- If the LLC does not operate in Delaware, you do not have to file an annual report.

 - Fast business registration.

-- The firm must hire a local agent through whom it will be contacted by the authorities.
-However, it can act as one on its own if it operates within the state.
+- The entity must hire a local agent for interactions with the authorities.
+However, the company itself can act as one on its own if it operates within the state.

 Delaware does not have many fees, which is why it is sometimes called a tax haven.
-If a company doesn't operate in the state, it doesn't have to pay these taxes:
+If a company doesn't operate in the state, it doesn't have to pay following taxes:

-- stock if the owner is not a local resident, including aliens;
+- taxes on stock if the owner is not a local resident, including aliens;

 - state sales taxes;

 When applying for registration, the names of owners, directors, and officers can stay undisclosed.
 Owners are not required to publish the details of the members and managers of the LLC.
 The law identifies only 2 situations when information cannot be withheld: at the request of the court or law enforcement agencies.